-The procurement of all materials required of the project will be conducted according to the respective guidelines of each country, and OECS resilient school standards to ensure that any procured items and services are done so transparently and at the lowest possible cost.
+The procurement of all materials required of the project will be conducted according to the respective guidelines of each country to ensure that any procured items and services are done so transparently and at the lowest possible cost.

 F. Consistency with national sustainable development strategies.